 How Long Does It Take to Hike Karhunkierros?

-The recommended time for hiking the Karhunkierros is 3-7 days.
-I did it in four days, but just in case I had food for six days.
-I had calculated that hiking around 20 km every day was reasonable and I had planned my overnight stops for places where you can set up a tent.
-I used this free map for planning my hike.
-I felt like it would have been impossible for me to do the hike in three days, just because of the locations of overnight stops and timing.
+I felt it would have been impossible for me to do the hike in three days, mainly because of the locations of overnight stops and timing.
 I had timed my hike so that the last overnight stop was in Porontimajoki.
-That’s because after Porotimanjoki, there weren’t that many water sources available and the last bit of the hike was going up and down hills all day.
-My overnight stays were in Taivalköngäs, Jussinkämppä, and Porotimanjoki.
+That’s because after Porontimajoki, there weren’t many water sources available, and the last stretch of the hike meant going up and down hills all day.
+My overnight stays were in Taivalköngäs, Jussinkämppä, and Porontimajoki.

 Overnight Stays

-Karhunkierros trail is very well looked after, and there are lots of free services you can use like overnight huts.
-These open overnight huts are located strategically on a bank of a river or the shore of a lake so that water is readily available.
-If you would like to stay in the huts, you need your own sleeping pad/mattress and sleeping bag.
-I was fully prepared to be self-sufficient, and I was carrying camping equipment so that I didn’t need to stay in the huts with other people.
-It’s also recommended that if you do the hike during the peak months (June, July, August) that you carry a tent because the huts can be full.
-Of course, if you just arrive early enough to the huts, you would be fine.
-I did the hike in July which is probably the busiest month as the Finns are typically on holiday, but the huts never got full when I was there.
+I was fully prepared to be self-sufficient, carrying camping equipment so that I didn’t need to stay in huts with other people.
+It’s also recommended that if you do the hike during peak months (June, July, August), you carry a tent because the huts can be full.
+I did the hike in July, probably the busiest month as many Finns are on holiday, but the huts never got full when I was there.

 Weather Conditions in Kuusamo